andre-abadi/andre-abadi.github.io/_posts/2014-05-02-xbmc-downloader-1.md

 Linux (or GNU/Linux... don't get me [started](http://en.wikipedia.org/wiki/GNU/Linux_naming_controversy) is an open source operating system closely related to but not [Unix](http://www.cyberciti.biz/faq/what-is-the-difference-between-linux-and-unix/).
 - [Debian](http://www.debian.org/intro/about); is a powerful, balanced distribution of linux.
-  - [Ubuntu](http://www.ubuntu.com/desktop) is a popular, easy to use spin-off linux distibution that is built upon Debian.<br/>
+  - [Ubuntu](http://www.ubuntu.com/desktop) is a popular, easy to use spin-off linux distibution that is built upon Debian.
-    - [XBMCbuntu](http://wiki.xbmc.org/index.php?title=XBMCbuntu/FAQ) is mostly Ubuntu with XBMC pre-installed and set to run on startup.<br/>
+    - [XBMCbuntu](http://wiki.xbmc.org/index.php?title=XBMCbuntu/FAQ) is mostly Ubuntu with XBMC pre-installed and set to run on startup.
-  - [Raspbian](http://www.raspbian.org/) is a version of Debian compiled for the unique processor ([ARM](http://en.wikipedia.org/wiki/ARM_architecture)) contained within the [Raspberry Pi](http://www.raspberrypi.org/about).<br/>
+  - [Raspbian](http://www.raspbian.org/) is a version of Debian compiled for the unique processor ([ARM](http://en.wikipedia.org/wiki/ARM_architecture)) contained within the [Raspberry Pi](http://www.raspberrypi.org/about).
-    - [Raspbmc](http://www.raspbmc.com/about/) is mostly Raspbian with XBMC pre-installed and set to run on startup.<br/>
+    - [Raspbmc](http://www.raspbmc.com/about/) is mostly Raspbian with XBMC pre-installed and set to run on startup.

 As you can see, both XBMC and Raspbmc operate on a Debian core.
 This means that commands and programs are mostly identical for our purposes.